peterbourgon/indisk/README.md

 second (APS) peak, 600 APS sustained.
 On my 2011 MacBook Air with a SSD, I can index approximately 3000 APS peak, 1500 APS sustained.
 That translates to about 20GB per hour; not as good as [Mike McCandless' highly-optimized Lucene][1] at 96GB per hour, but not completely out of the ballpark.
+Interestingly, he reports that his resulting index is 6.9GB in memory; about the same as mine.

  [1]: http://blog.mikemccandless.com/2010/09/lucenes-indexing-is-fast.html